qSOFA Score Calculator

 Controversies

-qSOFA has been criticized for: (1) lower sensitivity than SIRS for identifying sepsis, (2) not incorporating temperature or white count, and (3) variable performance across validation cohorts.
-Some guidelines still prefer broader early-warning systems such as NEWS for frontline screening.
-The 2021 Surviving Sepsis Campaign treats qSOFA as one tool among many, not as a standalone gatekeeper.
+qSOFA has been criticized for lower sensitivity than SIRS for identifying sepsis, for not incorporating temperature or white count, and for variable performance across validation cohorts.
+Many clinicians therefore use it as one tool among several rather than as a standalone gatekeeper.

 Sources & Methodology